zemitswasfuh/fs-pet-shop/http.md

 $ cd path/to/project
 ```

-Create a `server.js` file for your HTTP server code.
+Create an `httpServer.js` file for your HTTP server code.

 ```shell
 $ touch httpServer.js